-Awhile ago, a man wrote to us and asked us to give some tips about how to successfully start a new relationship.
+Awhile ago, a man wrote to us and asked to for some tips about how to successfully start a new relationship.

-As we thought about his question, we remembered how we began our relationship and how dramatically different it was from others we had been in.
+As we thought about his question, we remembered how we began our relationship and how dramatically different it was from others we’d been in.

 We also realized that the things that allowed us to start our relationship in a healthy way are also the things that continue to keep our relationship healthy, strong, vital and alive today.

-What we’ve discovered is that a great relationship isn’t created by one, singular event but is instead made up of a series of choices.
+A great relationship isn’t created by one, singular event but is made up of a series of choices.

 Whether you’re trying to decide to go on a date with someone, to get married, to leave a relationship, or to talk to your partner about how to make things better…

 “Will this choice bring me closer to what I want?” and

 “Is this in alignment with who I really am and who I want to show up as?”